 We have plenty of information on rugged Kislev – a grim, warlike nation, and an essential bulwark against the forces of Chaos for the civilisations of the Old World.
 Kislev got a mini army book for tabletop Warhammer’s sixth edition way back in 2003 in which a threadbare unit roster was spelled out, with many mentions in Warhammer lore.

 A Kislevite army also stars in the Warhammer 3 announcement trailer in which it was clear – as you’d expect by now from developer Creative Assembly – that their depiction in the game will align with or at least be inspired by all this background.
 Before we dig in, you can also check out our Total War: Warhammer 3 Cathay guide.

 Since this article was originally published, further information has been revealed regarding Kislev.
-We’ll go into more details below, but considering this was originally all speculation, we’ll be marking content that we know is now confirmed (or otherwise).
+We’ll go into more details below.

 What do we know about Kislev?